-It used to be that the big eat the small — today the fast beat the slow.
+It used to be that the big beat the small—today the fast beat the slow.
 Fast teams keep their talent engaged, ship faster, and beat the competition to market.
 Microservices let you increase your engineering speed and agility.

 Using microservices allowed SoundCloud to reduce a standard release cycle from 65 days all the way down to 16.
-The two diagrams below show before and after timelines.
+The two diagrams below show before and after deploy cycle timelines.

 Length of deploy cycle before microservices: